jburger/jburger.github.io/_posts/2016-11-04-fast-rest-api-azure.md

 ### JSON => API in 60 Seconds

-Ok, maybe a little longer than 60 seconds, but not much!
+Ok, maybe a little longer than 60 seconds, but not by much!

 Clearly, there is a correlation between cost and features - so the choice is yours.